tradingview/lightweight-charts/docs/time-zones.md

 # Working with time zones

-This doc describes what do you need to do if you want to add a time zone support to your chart.
+This doc describes what do you need to do if you want to add time zone support to your chart.

 ## Background

-By default, `lightweight-charts` doesn't support time zones in any kind, just because JavaScript doesn't have an API to do that.
+By default, `lightweight-charts` doesn't support time zones of any kind, just because JavaScript doesn't have an API to do that.
 Things that the library uses internally includes an API to:

 - Format a date